evade84/.github/profile/README.md

 **evade84** is a fundamental system of anonymous communication.

 Work is still in progress.
-Docs, manuals and more is coming soon.
+Clients, docs, manuals and more is coming soon.

 **Roadmap:**
 - [ ] Release +-final version of [evade84-node](https://github.com/evade84/evade84-node).